Once you are ready, make sure you complete all these relevant steps to ensure your first week runs smoothly.

 Attend your school induction

-As part of your first week, you will be required to attend a number of subject and course-specific sessions to find out about your course and get to know your lecturers.
+As part of your first week, you will be required to complete a number of subject and course-specific online sessions to find out about your course and get to know your lecturers.

 You can find out more about what your teaching experience will be like and we've also created a guide to digital learning.

-Your induction timetable is now live and you'll find it on your school or department homepage.
+Your induction timetable will be live in early September and you'll find it on your school or department homepage.

 You will be able to access Moodle – our online learning platform – the next working day after you have completed online registration.